Best Caribbean Islands: How to Choose the Right One for Your Trip

 Best beach and why it's a favorite

 Note: All the destinations included here are considered part of the Caribbean from a tourist point of view, although not all of them technically are.
 And not all of them are islands either.
-So pardon my simplification for the sake of making it easy for my readers to digest!
+So pardon my simplification for the sake of making it easy for you to digest!

 Best Caribbean Destinations in the U.S.

-No passport is required and no hassle in customs when you visit these U.S. territories: Puerto Rico, the U.S. Virgin Islands, and Grenada.
+No passport is required and no waiting in immigration lines when you visit these U.S. territories: Puerto Rico and the U.S. Virgin Islands.

 Puerto Rico is the easiest destination by far.